Managed care: 1990s growth and ubiquity

 By the late 1990s, U.S. per capita healthcare spending began to increase again, peaking around 2002.
 Despite managed care's mandate to control costs, U.S. healthcare expenditures have continued to outstrip the overall national income, rising about 2.4 percentage points faster than the annual GDP since 1970.

 Nevertheless, according to the trade association America's Health Insurance Plans, 90 percent of insured Americans are now enrolled in plans with some form of managed care.
 The National Directory of Managed Care Organizations, Sixth Edition profiles more than 5,000 plans, including new consumer-driven health plans and health savings accounts.
-In addition, 26 states have contracts with MCOs to deliver long-term care for the elderly and individuals with disabilities.
+In addition, 26 states have contracts with managed care organizations (MCOs) to deliver long-term care for the elderly and individuals with disabilities.
 The states pay a monthly capitated rate per member to the MCOs that provide comprehensive care and accept the risk of managing total costs.

 Techniques

+Managed care is known for using in-network and out-of-network providers to try to reduce cost of services.
+This reduces patients' choices in providers but may be cheaper than other non-single-payer options, such as point-of-service plans.

 One of the most characteristic forms of managed care is the use of a panel or network of healthcare providers to provide care to enrollees.
 Such integrated delivery systems typically include one or more of the following: